PrudhviRajMukiri23/Assig-1/Readme.md

 This project consists on the frontend test cases on the link https://www.polestar.com/se

-- Implemented the Pojo model folder structure where I segregated the Hompage elements with test cases.
+- Implemented the Pojo model folder structure where I segregated the HomePage elements & DiscoverPage with test cases.
-- Total of three test cases were written to automate and check the 'Discover' & 'Ready For Delivery' links.
+- Total of four test cases were written to automate and check the 'Discover' & 'Ready For Delivery' links along with Discover page menu values printing.

 ### Command to run the frontend test